By Ryan P. Burge and Paul A. Djupe

 Featured Image Credit: Washington Post

-One of the questions that we often get when we post analysis of Protestant Christianity is: what is a mainline Protestant?
+One of the questions that we often get asked when we post analysis of Protestant Christianity is: what is a mainline Protestant?
 It seems that evangelicalism has become pretty widely known, while mainliners have not gotten the same notoriety.
 With that in mind, here’s a quick primer on mainline Protestants.

 It is commonplace to identify the mainline to consist of members and churches in the American Baptist Church (USA), Disciples of Christ, Episcopal Church USA, Evangelical Lutheran Church in America, Presbyterian Church (USA), Quakers, Reformed Church in America, United Church of Christ, and United Methodist Church.
 As you will see, there is considerable variation within this group.
 These religious bodies are also associated with the National Council of Churches of Christ in the USA (abbreviated NCC), though the NCC’s membership extends well past these mainline bodies.

 Generally speaking, mainline Protestant denominations are the more moderate counterpart to their evangelical cousins.
-It would never be appropriate so say that American Christianity was united, but over time as denominations formed and schismed, the mainline denominations remained in the more modernist camp.
+It would never be appropriate to say that American Christianity was united, but over time as denominations formed and schismed, the mainline denominations remained in the more modernist camp.
 Though the reasons for the splits have varied considerably (see here for the Presbyterian family tree), how the Bible was to be read was a critical and common one.
 This theological difference is most clearly seen through the lens of biblical literalism.
 Biblical literalism (the idea that the Bible teaches that the Jonah was really swallowed by a whale, that Jesus came back from the dead in bodily form, and that the world was created in six 24-hour days) is a hallmark of evangelicalism, but is uncommon in mainline churches, which the graph below illustrates.
 Only 1 in 5 mainline Protestants are literalists, compared to nearly 2 in 3 evangelicals.
 The difference between the two is most succinctly described in the official position of the United Church of Christ: “We take the Bible seriously…not literally.”

 There are other religious differences as well.
 Evangelicals place a great deal of emphasis on having a “born-again” experience.
 They believe that each individual needs to make an affirmative and spontaneous commitment to follow Jesus Christ and come forward during the invitational portion of a church service to make that commitment known.
 (Think Billy Graham revival).
 This affirms the idea of adult baptism and rejects infant baptism since infants cannot make an affirmative choice.
 On the other hand, many mainline churches use a confirmation process, whereby every young person in the church who is of a certain age goes through a series of informational classes and then decides whether they want to join the church.
 Eventually, that group of students is confirmed membership into the church body.
 There are other differences, too.
 For instance most mainline denominations ordain women, while evangelical churches (by and large) do not.